 You will play various chamber music works in a variety of mixed instrumental groups, and experience at first hand the colours and possibilities of various instruments.
 Works will be selected by the tutor in consultation with the students, according to skill, experience and musical tastes and interests.
 Commitment to the course and regular attendance is essential, as is individual practice between sessions.

-Please click the pink "Start your interview" button to apply; you will be contacted by the Music department to check and/or confirm your suitability for the course and availability of places for your instrument.
+Please click the pink "Start your interview" button to apply; you will be contacted by the Music department to check and/or confirm your suitability for the course.

 What will we cover?

-- A selection of chamber music works appropriate to the abilities and instruments of the players
+- A selection of chamber music works appropriate to the abilities of the players

 - Listening skills when rehearsing and performing chamber music works

 - How to practise efficiently in order to achieve a good performance.